corvuspay/iOS-sdk/README.md

 - **cart**: an array of CartItem objects you want to create a checkout process for
 - **currency**: Currency you want to use for the checkout process
 - **amount**: total cost of the purchase
+- **requireComplete**: set to true if transaction is preauthorization, otherwise to false
+- **isSdk**: Boolean, must be set to true
+- **version**: String, must be set to "1.3"
 - **signature**: Requests must be signed/verified using HMAC-SHA256 where the key is a value known to the CorvusPay and the merchant.
 More details available in official integration manual.
 To create the String that needs to be signed, please use `CorvusWallet.createSignatureString(for: Checkout)`

 #### Optional:
 - **discountAmount**: total amount after discount
-- **installments**: InstallmentsParams
 - **bestBefore**:
-       - By setting it, the merchant specifies when the purchase time for the transaction expires (Int64 format)
+       - Value defining when the purchase time for the transaction expires (Epoch timestamp) (Int64 format)
        - Maximum time a merchant may specify is 900 seconds into the future
        - If not settled or if the value is out of the allowed range, it is set to 900 seconds
+- **installments**: InstallmentsParams
+- **installmentsMap**: InstallmentMap
 - **cardholder**: Cardholder
-- **installmentsMap**: InstallmentMap
-- **completion**:
-      - Completion block that gets called when checkout if finished
-      - Contains order number and CheckoutResult
+- **useCardProfiles**: Boolean, true if card storage is used
+       - if card storage is used, transaction will allways be redirected to web
+- **userCardProfilesId**: String(50), unique user identification from merchant.
+Used to make connection between user (customer) and saved card.

 &nbsp;
 ## Installments